Symplocarpus foetidus: Description

-Particularly towards the top or older end of older roots, these marks or wrinkles have an odd ring-like appearance.
 The plant is generally pulled back into the earth as it develops every year.
 The roots permanently wrinkle up due to their contractile activity.
+Particularly towards the top or older end of older roots, these marks or wrinkles have an odd ring-like appearance.
 As time elapses the entire stem is buried below ground and the plant becomes practically impossible to dig up.